-Members are advised that Ladyhill Flute Band have made a request to hire Muckamore Community Centre on Saturday 19 March 2022, 7pm-12am for a cultural evening.
-In addition, they have requested permission to apply for a license to sell alcohol at this event.
-The consumption and sale of alcohol is permitted with agreement by Council if the relevant licence is obtained by the customer.
+Members were advised that Ladyhill Flute Band had made a request to hire Muckamore Community Centre on Saturday 19 March 2022, 7pm-12am for a cultural evening.
+In addition, they had requested permission to apply for a license to sell alcohol at this event.
+The consumption and sale of alcohol was permitted with agreement by Council if the relevant licence was obtained by the customer.

-Members are advised that a number of previous requests to the Council seeking permission to serve and sell alcohol at functions have been approved, a recent request being a request approved for 21 March 2020 for a similar event in Ballyclare Town Hall.
+Members were advised that a number of previous requests to the Council seeking permission to serve and sell alcohol at functions had been approved, a recent request being a request approved for 21 March 2020 for a similar event in Ballyclare Town Hall.

-RECOMMENDATION: that permission for Ladyhill Flute Band to apply for an alcohol licence to sell alcohol in Muckamore Community Centre on Saturday 19 March 2022 be given.
+Proposed by Councillor Dunlop Seconded by Alderman Michael and agreed that permission for Ladyhill Flute Band to apply for an alcohol licence to sell alcohol in Muckamore Community Centre on Saturday 19 March 2022 be given.

-Prepared by: Paul Townsend, Community Facilities Coordinator
+ACTION BY: Paul Townsend, Community Facilities Coordinator